Take out a home equity loan

 In addition to uses that include paying down down debt or covering the cost of a child's education, a home equity loan can help make your home more valuable.
 Typically, the interest rate will be lower than the rate on a credit card or personal loan, so a home equity loan can fund renovation projects that add value.

 The loans also can be paid off early and refinanced at lower rates.
-If you'd taken out a home equity loan in late 2019, before COVID tanked interest rates, you could refinance it at today’s much lower rates and slash your monthly payments.
+If you'd taken out a home equity loan in late 2019, before COVID tanked interest rates, you could refinance it at a lower mortgage rate and slash your monthly payments.

 Open a HELOC